-Since joining the Barnard faculty in 2003, he has taught such courses as "Introduction to Microeconomics," "Econometrics," "Economics of Education," and "Spatial Analysis in Urban Economics," and "Child Health, Learning, and Behavior."
+Since joining the Barnard faculty in 2003, he has taught such courses as "Introduction to Microeconomics," "Econometrics," "Economics of Education," "Spatial Analysis in Urban Economics," and "Child Health, Learning, and Behavior."

-Professor Reback has a particular interest in the economics of education.
+Professor Reback has a particular interest in U.S. education policy.
 Early in his career, he was a fifth-grade teacher in East Palo Alto, California.
 He is currently working on research projects examining the effects of school-based health centers on children's learning, high school graduation rates, and teen birth rates.

-Professor Reback's work has been recognized by awards from the AERA/NSF/Institute for Education Sciences Research, the American Education Finance Association, and the National Institute of Mental Health.
+Professor Reback's prior research has been recognized by grants and awards from the Spencer Foundation, National Science Foundation, Institute for Education Sciences, American Education Finance Association, and the National Institute of Mental Health.

 Economics of education